NishantTeria/jRIApp/README.md

 but it is not based on javascript and needs plugin.
 </b>

-You are welcome to use it in yours applications.
+You are welcome to use it in your applications.

 --
 Maxim V. Tsapov